hzwer/WACV2024-SAFA/README.md

 # Scale-Adaptive Feature Aggregation for Efficient Space-Time Video Super-Resolution
-**This project is still under construction.**
 ## [Bilibili](https://www.bilibili.com/video/BV1X84y1R7Yw/) | [YouTube](https://youtu.be/rJyCT4C0FL4)
 ## Introduction
+We want to increase video resolution and frame rates end-to-end (end-to-end STVSR).
 This project is the implement of [Scale-Adaptive Feature Aggregation for Efficient Space-Time Video Super-Resolution](http://arxiv.org/abs/2310.17294).
 Some insights on multi-scale processing and feature fusion are reflected in RIFE applications, see [Practical-RIFE](https://github.com/hzwer/Practical-RIFE).
 Our SAFA network outperforms recent state-of-the-art methods such as TMNet and VideoINR by an average improvement of over 0.5dB on PSNR, while requiring less than half the number of parameters and only 1/3 computational costs. -> [author website](https://github.com/hzwer)

 Space-Time Super-Resolution: